hydra3333/QN_Auto_Slideshow_Creator_for_Windows/README.md

-Started out as something which nothing else seemed to do "automatically" - traversing folder trees to produce a slideshow of photos and video clips taken by phones and old digital cameras, with background audio.
+Started out as something which nothing else seemed to do "automatically" - traversing folder trees to produce a slideshow of photos and video clips taken by phones and old digital cameras (inevitably with varying dimensions and rotations), with added background audio.

 When you have a surviving parent asking for a slideshow of their lives' pictures and they give you >28,000 photos+videos, what do you do ?
 Get on with it, of course.